 Outstanding Scientific Achievement Award

-The Outstanding Scientific Achievement Award is presented to an individual(s) to recognize a specific, novel, and seminal research discovery that has significantly impacted the sleep and circadian research field.
+The Outstanding Scientific Achievement Award is presented to one or more individuals to recognize a specific, novel, and seminal research discovery that has significantly impacted the sleep and circadian research field.
 This award honors a single scientist or up to three members of a scientific team most responsible for the design, conduct, and publication of the work.

 Selection criteria generally include: